This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-Oligosaccharides: The Prebiotics that Support the Heart & Gut
+Oligosaccharides: Prebiotics that Support the Heart & Gut

 Although most people have heard of monosaccharides and polysaccharides, very few are familiar with oligosaccharides.
 These beneficial compounds are found in many of the foods that we eat every day and have been linked to some serious benefits, such as improved heart health, increased weight loss and better blood sugar control.

-This article will cover everything you need to know about this common carbohydrate, including some of the top benefits, risks and food sources.
+Learn more about common carbohydrate below, including some of the top benefits and best food sources.

 What Are Oligosaccharides?